From our private database of 36,900+ case briefs...

 Facts

 Buick Motor Co.
-(Buick) (defendant) is an automobile manufacturer.
+(Buick) (defendant) was an automobile manufacturer.
 Buick sold an automobile to a retailer, who sold it to MacPherson (plaintiff).
-The automobile contained a defective wheel which had been manufactured by another company.
+The automobile contained a defective wheel that had been manufactured by another company.
 The defect was unknown; however, Buick could have discovered the defect through a reasonable inspection.
 The defective wheel caused the automobile to collapse while MacPherson was driving, and he was injured.
 MacPherson brought suit against Buick for negligence.
-The lower court entered judgment for MacPherson and Buick appealed.
+The lower court entered judgment for MacPherson, and Buick appealed.

 Rule of Law